A BASIC GUIDE

 Earth Observation

+Collecting and interpreting data is essential for the correct management of natural resources and developing sustainable economies.
 Analysing human impact on agriculture, forest, geology and the environment is crucial in order to improve the population’s living conditions.

 Communication and IoT

 Nanosatellites have laid the foundations for developing the Internet of Things (IoT) on a global scale, connecting areas of the world without land communication cover via infrastructures in space.
+There is a growing number of sensorised objects and networks requiring global connections and communications.

-Geolocation and Logistics
+Geolocation and logistics

-Locating and handling assets (aircraft, ships, vehicles, etc.) can prove impossible or at best extremely costly in areas where there is no land cover.
-Located in space and offering a global vision, nanosatellite constellations can provide immediate monitoring of various asset groups anywhere on the planet.
+Locating and handling assets (aircraft, ships, etc.) can prove impossible or at best extremely costly in areas where there is no land cover.
+Located in space and offering a global vision, small satellite constellations can provide immediate monitoring of asset groups anywhere on the planet.
+Small satelites can complement current networks by providing complex logistic management solutions.

 Signal Monitoring (SIGINT)

-Nanosatellites can monitor radio signals transmitted from Earth.
+Small satellites can monitor radio signals transmitted from Earth.
 This means that in the event of a disaster, they can provide initial information regarding the degree of impact and the most seriously affected areas, allowing for more effective planning of rescue and relief work.

-Scientific Applications
+Scientific applications

 In addition to commercial solutions, CubeSats can also be used for space observation programmes, interplanetary missions, systems testing in orbit or biomedical research.
 They also represent a gateway for the development of space programmes in those countries that have not yet joined the space race.